wallarm/product-documentation/docs/latest/admin-en/installation-docker-en.md

 * `/var/log/nginx` — NGINX logs
 * `/var/log/wallarm` — Wallarm node logs

-To configure extended logging of the filtering node variables, please use these [instructions](configure-logging.md).
+To configure extended logging of the filtering node variables, please use these [instructions][logging-instr].

 By default, the logs rotate once every 24 hours.
 To set up the log rotation, change the configuration files in `/etc/logrotate.d/`.
 Changing the rotation parameters through environment variables is not possible.